Top 100 Economics Blogs of 2019

-The Angry Bear is a multi-author blog.
-Each author has his or her own unique area of expertise.
-Authors include a tax law expert, historian, numerous economists, and business and financial professionals.
+The Angry Bear is a multi-topic, multi-author blog in which each author has his or her own unique area of expertise.
+Authors include tax law experts, historians, numerous economists, and business professionals.
 The varying degree of topics makes this an informative blog and a great overview of economic issues.

 TRUTH ON THE MARKET

-Truth on the Market features commentary on business law and economic principles in relation to current news issues.
+Truth on the Market features commentary on business law and economic principles in relation to current events.
 The blog was formed by a group of law professors and economists with expertise in both legal and economic fields.

 BRADLEY HANSEN’S BLOG